Star City, Arkansas

-Star City is a city in, and the county seat of, Lincoln County, Arkansas, United States.
-Incorporated in 1876, the city is located between the Arkansas Delta and Arkansas Timberlands.
+Star City is a city in and the county seat of Lincoln County, Arkansas, United States.
+Incorporated in 1876, the city is located between the Arkansas Delta and the Arkansas Timberlands.
 With an economy historically based on agriculture, today Star City has developed a diverse economy based on both industry and agriculture.
 As of the 2010 census, the population was 2,274.
 Star City is located within the Pine Bluff metropolitan area.